DUI Attorney Near Me Rock Hill, MO

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Rock Hill MO for DUIs, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
-Chemical tests include tests of the blood, breath, saliva or urine that check for the presence and concentration of substances like alcohol.
+When police officers stop drivers in Rock Hill MO for drunk driving or driving under the influence, chemical tests are often used as evidence to collect evidence that the driver was intoxicated at the time of the stop.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that check for the presence and concentration of substances like alcohol.

-If you already did a breathalyzer test, consult an exemplary Rock Hill, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Rock Hill, MO, Combs Law Group will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was administered lawfully and whether it is or is not admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Rock Hill, MO DUI attorney near you to discuss your defense and how they can help you.
+As your DUI attorney near Rock Hill, MO, Combs Waterkotte will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Rock Hill, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that attempt to determine whether you are impaired by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests police officers subject drivers to in Rock Hill, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction